Adam-Kulju/Patricia/README.md

 The average engine's EAS score generally falls between 50,000 and 100,000.
 The most aggressive top engine is Stockfish, due to its extreme tactical ability; it has an EAS score of 190,000.
 The most aggressive engine of any notable strength that Stephen Pohl has ever seen is Velvet 4.1.0, which topped out at a remarkable EAS Score of 280,000.

-Patricia, with an EAS score of 425,000 in gauntlet testing, is leaps and bounds above any engine that has ever existed in terms of attacking, sacrificing, and playing stylishly.
+Patricia, with an EAS score of 420,000 in gauntlet testing, is leaps and bounds above any engine that has ever existed in terms of attacking, sacrificing, and playing stylishly.

-It's worth noting that Patricia is still well into superhuman territory, with an estimated CCRL elo of 3100-3150; she'll lose badly to top engines, but will still crush any human.
+It's worth noting that Patricia is still well into superhuman territory, with an estimated CCRL elo of 3300-3350; she can put up a solid fight against top engines, and can crush any human or weak engine that dares to oppose her.

 <br/><br/>

 # What Patricia currently does to increase aggressiveness
-- Default contempt of 80 centipawns for draws deemed avoidable
+- Default contempt of 30 centipawns for draws deemed avoidable
-- Neural network retrained on "aggressive" positions filtered by a variety of criteria
+- Neural network using a custom training/retraining script over multiple filtered data sources that was developed over the course of a few months - this is the main source of Patricia 3's aggressiveness.
 - Asymmetrical evaluation; Patricia doesn't care if she gets sacrificed against, so all sacrifice bonuses apply to the original side to move only.
 - Bonuses for going down in material compared to original position being searched
 - Bonuses for being better off than what material would suggest
-- Bonuses for sacrifices at root
-- Bonuses for attacking the enemy king
-- Bonus for opposite side castling
-- If the above applies, bonus for open files towards enemy king
 - Material scaling
-- Game length evaluation scaling
-- Lack of search techniques that aggressively prune moves that lose material.
-Patricia has no SEE pruning, and she orders bad captures right behind good captures instead of right at the end.

 <br/><br/>
 # Search Features
-Patricia has a somewhat simple feature set of search features as of now.
-This is partly due to the aforementioned reason of not wanting to prune too many sacrifices away, and partly due to focusing more on increasing aggressiveness than strength.
+This is not a comprehensive list of search features that Patricia has.

 - Alpha-Beta search with Quiescence Search and Transposition Tables
 - Aspiration Windows